golfomania/Plugin_Thunderbird_FilterBySender/README.md

 2. **Check Browser Console for errors**:

    - Menu → Developer Tools → Error Console
-   - Look for messages from "Same Address Filter"
+   - Look for messages from "Filter by sender"

 3. **Verify the extension is enabled**:
    - Add-ons and Themes → Ensure toggle is ON